TJWetmore/MLBStadiumsSPA/README.md

 # TJ's MLB Stadium guidebook

-Hey thanks for taking the time to read the read me and review my work.
+Hey thanks for taking the time to read the read me and review my work.You should be able to clone this repo, run 'npm install', and then 'npm run start' to see it locally.
+The dependeinces that are not standard with create-react-app typscript template are @chakra-ui/react @emotion/react@^11 @emotion/styled@^11 framer-motion@^4, which have weekly downloads in the 140k - 4million range.

 I wanted to have fun with this so instead of making a single page for my favorite team (Go Giants!)
 I went ahead and made a SPA for MLB stadiums.